 A gentle breeze blew across the highlands of North Poluyim.
 The small farm town, Cider Village, sat next to the Colsana Ocean.
 The mix of air from the farmland and sea made for a unique mix of scents, not that the Urgoat and Urvine livestock minded.
-The Highlands were a natural border from the most threatening monsters that remained inland.
+The Highlands was a natural border from the most threatening monsters that remained inland.
 Cider Village thrived by trading the Urgoat Wool, Urvine milk, eggs from Chickens, and local crops.
 Contrary to the Southern Fields they rely on eating seafood over their own livestock.

 The sound of a melancholy harps tune echoes through the highlands as a young man observes Cider Village in the distance.
 The young man, Jon, sat atop the hills and sketched the village in a sketchbook.
 His short spiked brown hair was parted in the middle over his silver-framed glasses covering blue eyes.
 A sleeveless white hooded tunic with golden trim and an open chest covered his lean frame.
 The opening extended to his lower abdomen to meet his leather belt.
-His white pants were baggy but his tan leather banded Caligae firmly held them in place.
+His white pants were baggy but his tan leather banded Caligae firmly hold them in place.
 The worn and weathered sandals had served him well for many years roaming the land.
 Leather armbands protected his right forearm.
 By his side was a small white Carbuncle, A fox-like creature clear blue eyes and a red gem embedded in its forehead.
 A rare species was said to have a great connection with the Aether few could match.
 The white Carbuncle climbs onto Jons’ shoulder as he smiles in response and pets it gently.

 “Do you like it?”
 Jon asks his pet.
 Tella the White was his loyal Familiar for almost a decade.
 It was coming up on the 11th year of their meeting and she was rarely far from Jon.
 “This was where I was born.” he stands, closes his sketchbook, and puts it on the back right side of his belt opposite a holding bag that sat on the left.
 “It’s a nice place.
 You’ll have other animals you can play and run around with.”